DibsTechInc/dibs-mobile-app-new/README.install.md

 1. Add to xcode
   1. open xcode
   1. Select Xcode > Open Developer Tool > Application Loader
-  1. Obtain the app specific password and put in
+  1. Obtain the app specific password and put in along with email associated with app-specific password
+  1. Select Choose from bottom right
+  1. Find the .IPA you downloaded and click Open
+  1. Click Next
+  1. Click Next when complete
+  1. Click Done

+# verification and testing
+1. Go to (https://appstoreconnect.apple.com/apps) and find the app that was submitted
+1. Click on Testflight, then on left App Store Connect Users or Add Groups to add testers
+1. When ready and tested, click Submit for Review and follow any requests

+# after deployment
+1. Make sure the app_json and app_config_json fields for the studio in `dibs_studio` are updated to house the json files, for others to use
+1. Upload the assets to the s3_ folder

+# alternative setup
+If the app_json and app_config_json fields in the `db.dibs_studio` are filled in, and there is a  valid s3 bucket with assets, you can run `node ./bin/download-assets.js --studio [studioid]` to get them

 # upgrade
-1. make sure to bump up `app.json > expo.version` to the next version
+1. make sure to bump up `app.json > expo.version` if making software changes and `app.json > expo.ios.buildNumber` to the next version (`buildNumber` should be incremental to new builds for an object, but expo.version should be the version of code in major.minor.defect format)
 1. follow same steps as promote

 # OTA Updates